-- 7.96 The Clinical Commissioning Group has advised that due to the large numbers of new homes in the village and the current capacity pressure on the GP practice, an expansion of infrastructure will be needed. - 7.97 Members will be update at committee as to what that contribution will be.
+- 7.111 The National Planning Practice Guidance sets out that the healthcare infrastructure implications of any relevant proposed local development can be considered in determining planning applications. - 7.112 The NHS Northumberland Clinical Commissioning Group has advised that due to the large numbers of new homes in the village and the current capacity pressure on the GP practice, an expansion of infrastructure will be needed. - 7.113 In this case, a contribution of £34,500 would be requested and secured via a S106 agreement